izerozlu/pankod-challange/README.md

 This repository contains the implementation for [Pankod Challenge](https://github.com/pankod/frontend-challenge).

 Uses the guidance from [Pankod Next Boilerplate](https://github.com/pankod/next-boilerplate).
-Unrelated folders and files removed for the sake of simplicity. `npm` scripts are untouched.
+Unrelated folders and files removed for the sake of simplicity.
 ### About

 Uses two pages.
 These are `Home` and `FeedDisplay`.